container-storage-interface/spec/spec.md

   // information is opaque to the CO.
 Given this information will be
   // passed around by the CO, it is RECOMMENDED that each Plugin keeps
   // this information as small as possible.
 This field is REQUIRED. map<string, string> values = 1;
 }

-message PublishVolumeInfo {
-  // Information returned by the Plugin in `ControllerPublishVolume`
-  // call.
-It is in the form of key-value pairs, and is opaque to the
-  // CO.
-Given this information will be passed around by the CO, it is
-  // RECOMMENDED that each Plugin keeps this information as small as
-  // possible.
-This field is OPTIONAL. map<string, string> values = 1;
-}
 ```